keboola/developers-docs/extend/generic-writer/configuration/configuration.md

 ## User Parameters

-[OPTIONAL] In this section you can defined user parameters to be used in various contexts, e.g. passwords.
+In this section you can defined user parameters to be used in various contexts, e.g. passwords.
 This is also the place to use the [dynamic functions]().

 It allows referencing another values from `user_parameters` referenced by `{"attr":"par"}` notation.